 3. Communicate with Current Customers

 According to Ryan Hanley, a prominent digital marketer — new insurance buyers want better digital communication and interaction.
 By going digital, you can open up a streamlined 24/7 communication line with your customers.
 This can increase customer satisfaction, resulting in long-lasting relationships, which, in turn, can create customer brand ambassadors.
 You can also implement an automated selling engine, enabling customers to build their own insurance policy, saving you precious time.
 Automated notification lists can also be implemented.
 For example, you can notify customers when their policies are expiring.
 Through this, you can increase your re-purchase rate and speed up the buying process.
 Clients can also digitize their claims.
 For example, when a client has been in an accident they can file a claim directly at the scene, speeding up the whole process.

 A vital part of your job is to attract new customers; by digitalizing your process, you are able to connect with new customers farther and faster.
 Moreover, with the use of digital signature solutions, completing contracts is 80% faster; so you can register new clients faster!
 There are also ample opportunities for you to create innovative features to attract new customers.
 As explained by Harvard Business Review, Progressive has made buying insurance easier, by allowing potential customers to send photo’s of their driver’s license to generate quotes for their auto insurance.

 Don’t be scared of change, embrace it!
 Going digital can save you and your company time, money, effort, and stress, all while improving your customer’s experience.
 Welcome all these new opportunities, go digital!

 Your biggest challenge will be to figure out what to do with all your excess paper.
 My suggestion?
 After your profits skyrocket, throw a celebratory bonfire (using the paper as kindling, of course).

 Looking to go digital?
-Sign-up now and get free access to Signority’s Business Plan.
+Sign-up now and get a 14-day free trial to a Signority eSignature Plan.